 - Your answer must contain appropriate examples as well as an explanation.

-The score for this section is on the two independent ratings are given and then considered the average rating.
-Automated essay -scoring engine is done one of the scores.
-An expert reader will provide a third rating to your essay which will consider as a final score if the difference between the previous two ratings is more than one point.
+The score for this section is on the two independent ratings.
+An expert reader will provide a third rating to your essay which will be considered as a final score if the difference between the previous two ratings is more than one point.

 It is a 37-question section which is subdivided into two main sections that are Data Sufficiency (15 Questions) and Problem Solving (22 Questions).
 The total time allotted for this section is 75 minutes.
 This section evaluates your mathematical skills such as algebra, arithmetic, geometry, and also data interpretation with some standard problem-solving statements.